Zibsun/leands/docs/prioritization.md

 * It maximizes business revenue.
 * It rules out irrelevant and unrealistic projects.
-* It secures stakeholders’ support for the priorities you choose.
+* It secures stakeholders' support for the priorities you choose.

-## When you don’t need ICE/RICE
+## When you don't need ICE/RICE

 ICE/RICE is geared towards product hypotheses only.
 Data and method hypotheses have no value on their own and require a different approach described in the chapter on product hypotheses decomposition.
 If your team has only a few product hypotheses, let's say 1-3, the full-fledged prioritization may be overkill.

 ## When you may benefit from ICE/RICE

-On the team level, if you have many product hypotheses in the backlog.
+To prioritize, you need a lot of hypotheses.
+Usually, the team works on a small set of product hypotheses since they take a very long time to implement.
+However, as soon as the model gets into production, its improvement is not so laborious, and the number of hypotheses in the backlog can become significant.
+And the team can then use the ICE method to prioritize.

-On the organizational level, when prioritization will help assigning hypotheses from a backlog shared by two or more teams.
+One can use ICE at the level of the entire organization.
+You can have hundreds of ideas for applying ML in your company, and ICE would allow you to select the best ideas and hand them over to the data teams.

-!> The ICE Approach was invented by Sean Ellis, author of the term Growth Hacking.
+!> The ICE Approach has been coined by Sean Ellis, author of the term Growth Hacking.